riastradh/age-plugin-fido/README.md

 - WARNING: early draft, likely buggy, protocol not finalized
 - WARNING: useful only for symmetric encryption to self
-- WARNING: doesn't take advantage of hmac-secret yet
+- WARNING: works only with fido2 keys using hmac-secret
-- WARNING: works only with ecdsa/nistp256 u2f/fido keys
+- WARNING: does not work with u2f-only keys
 - WARNING: look behind you, a three-headed monkey!
-- WARNING: usability issues with multiple u2f/fido keys
+- WARNING: usability issues with multiple fido keys
 - WARNING: not actually tested with age(1) yet

 Plugin specification: https://hackmd.io/@str4d/age-plugin-spec